JanIsHacking/vier-liter-wasser-website/README.md

 # Vier Liter Wasser Website

-Track your daily progress in the 75 Hard Challenge on [[vier-liter-wasser.de]].
+Track your daily progress in the 75 Hard Challenge on [vier-liter-wasser.de](vier-liter-wasser.de).